 Peer Education Groups

-Peer Umbrella Network, better known as P.U.N., are student peer educators at Hastings College who focus on promoting a positive campus community that reflects the attitudes, behaviors and values of a healthy lifestyle.
+Student peer health educators at Hastings College focus on promoting a positive campus community that reflects the attitudes, behaviors and values of a healthy lifestyle.

-P.U.N.’s trained student outreach presenters and advocates give ongoing supervision in a specific health topic area.
-Training includes skills based training and additional specific topic training.
-The students of P.U.N. take part in creating, planning and implementing health awareness weeks/months and programs throughout the Hastings College community.
+These student outreach presenters and advocates give ongoing education and awareness related to a variety of health topic areas and receive skills based training and additional specific topic training.
+Students in these groups take part in creating, planning and implementing health awareness weeks/months and programs throughout the Hastings College community.

 SHAC (Student Health Advisory Council)

 This group educates the campus community on a variety of physical and mental health-related issues.
 Some of the topics that SHAC addresses include educating the campus on healthy living (nutrition, sleep, and physical activity) and mental wellness.
 They sponsor blood drives, and educate the campus on the breast cancer and testicular cancer and the importance of self exams.